felias-fogg/PETPreformBoard/readme.md

 **R9** (10kΩ) is the pull-up for the MOSFET gate and **R8** (150Ω) is the current limiting resistor for the MOSFET.
 These two are, of course only necessary if one uses the MOSFET.

-If you want to drive the sensor directly drom the MCU pin, then **R8** should be 0Ω and you need to put another such bridge from the gate pad to the drain pad of the MOSFET.
+If you want to drive the sensor directly from the MCU pin, then **R8** should be 0Ω and you need to put another such bridge from the gate pad to the drain pad of the MOSFET.

 Out of the 17 I/O lines of the ATtiny1634, 12 are used for the dot matrix display, one line is used for the vibration switch, two lines are dedicated for I2C, but could be used for other pusposes, one line is intended to be used for switching the MOSFET, and one line can be used as a TX line for debug outputs or it can be used for any other purpose.
 The pin assignment is described in the following table.